 How to Find Out If You Want to Be a Travel Writer: Sign Up for One of Our Writing and Photography Retreats

-Our next Travel and Food Writing and Photography Retreat takes place from 7-16 October 2017 in Cambodia’s Siem Reap and Battambang.
-It costs US$2,855 per person including return airport transfers, VIP immigration fast track, a welcome kit, all accommodation (single occupancy in stylish boutique hotels with swimming pools), almost all meals, transport, guides, excursions, tours, activities, classes/workshops, and consultations.
-Highlights, inclusions and testimonials here.
+This fee includes return airport transfers, VIP immigration fast track, a welcome kit, all accommodation (single occupancy in stylish boutique hotels with swimming pools), all breakfasts, lunches and dinners, lots of snacks and tastings, all transport, entrance fees, guides, excursions, tours, activities, classes, workshops, and consultations.
+Highlights, inclusions, exclusions, testimonials, and vital info here.

-We still have a few spots left and we’re offering 10% discounts to fill them PLUS a 90-minute massage and culinary gift pack.
-We must close bookings on this trip soon so email us ASAP at: email@example.com or firstname.lastname@example.org.
-If you can’t make it in October, we’ve set some dates for 2018 retreats, which you’ll find on the link above.
+UPDATE 4 January 2018: We still have a few spots left on each trip and to fill them fast we’re offering additional incentives including a 60-minute massage and culinary gift pack.
+We must close bookings on this trip soon so email us ASAP at: firstname.lastname@example.org or email@example.com.

-If you’re new to Grantourismo, Terence and I have had hundreds of stories published in print, in newspapers such as The Guardian, The Independent and The Telegraph, and magazines such as Delicious, Australian Gourmet Traveller, National Geographic Traveller, Wanderlust, Conde Nast Traveller China, Travel+Leisure Southeast Asia etc; we’ve written and updated dozens of travel guidebooks for Lonely Planet, Dorling Kindersley, Rough Guides, Footprint, and more; and we have published Grantourismo, the world’s first professional travel blog, since 2009.
+If you’re new to Grantourismo, Terence and I have had hundreds of stories published in print, in newspapers such as The Guardian, The Independent and The Telegraph, and magazines such as Delicious, Australian Gourmet Traveller, National Geographic Traveller, Wanderlust, Conde Nast Traveller China, Travel+Leisure Southeast Asia etc; we’ve written and updated dozens of travel guidebooks for Lonely Planet, Dorling Kindersley, Rough Guides, Footprint, and more; and we have published Grantourismo since 2009.
+See some of our clippings here, here and here.
 Learn more here about us, Grantourismo and how we work.